 For best results, use half-hard or dead soft solid copper or sterling silver wire.
 If you choose to use a filled wire, be advised that these ear wires are finished and hardened by hammering the wire.
 Even light hammering can expose the base metal core in filled wires, which can negatively affect your final finish.
 I don’t recommend plated or anodized craft wire for these earrings.
 Those coatings will be ruined with this construction process.

 These ear wires are about 3/4-inch long and 1/2-inch wide.
-However, you can easily change the length to suit your personal preference.
-Simply change the cut length of the wire.
+However, you can easily change the length to suit your personal taste.
+Simple change the cut length of the wire.

 Let’s Make Some Perfectly Matched Ear Wires